jonasjelonek/TouchDragAndDrop/README.md

 ## License

 Right now no particular license for this.
-Do whatever you want with this polyfill as long as your purpose is also open-source, that's the deal!
+Do whatever you want with this polyfill as long as your purpose is also open-source and not commercial, that's the deal!
 (May be updated in the future)